MultiSafepay/docs/content/checkout/payment-pages.md

 A customer selects a payment method at checkout, and is redirected to a secure page to complete payment with a URL starting with `payv2.multisafepay.com`.

 If you specify a payment method <<glossary:gateway>>, the page is tailored for that payment method.
-For example, for Visa, the page includes fields for the customer to enter their credit card details.
+For example, for Visa, the page includes fields for the customer to enter their card details.

 If you don't specify a gateway, all payment methods enabled in your account appear on the payment page.